rstatsinger/contrast-java-webgoat-docker/README.md

 ## Prerequisites

-A Contrast Security account, and docker.
+A Contrast Security account, and docker (with docker compose)

 If you don't have a Contrast Security account, you can sign up for a free one-license Community Edition (CE) account [here](https://bit.ly/341PrFu).